vitessio/website/content/en/blog/2022-06-28-announcing-vitess-14.md

 ## Major Themes #
 In this new release, major improvements have been made in several areas of Vitess, including usability and reliability.
-- Online DDL is now GA
+- Online DDL is now GA.
 - Gen4 planner is the new default planner.
 - VTAdmin and VTOrc are officially in beta with Vitess 14.